Antediluvian fauna and flora

 • Bovidae

 What primarily distinguishes the ruminants is their digestive system, in which hard-to-digest food such as grass and leaves is passed through a series of four stomach chambers.
-Their teeth are also characteristic.
-Ruminants lack upper incisors and, as with horses, their teeth are predominantly high-crowned, suited to abrasive diets such as grass or the abrasive conditions of dry habitats.
+Their teeth are also As with horses, the teeth are predominantly high-crowned, suited to abrasive diets such as grass or the abrasive conditions of dry habitats, and ruminants lack upper incisors.
 The most primitive (least evolved) of the six groups are the Tragulidae; the others are all roughly on a par, implying that they diverged from their ancestral stock about the same time.

-At present, the Ruminantia mark the limit of what can safely be taken to have constituted the genome of the original kind.
-Support for the integrity of the next level – the Artiodactyla, mammals with even-toed hooves such as Suina (pigs), hippopotamids and camelids – is weak (Gatesy et al. 2002, Chen et al. 2019), and the morphological and molecular data conflict.
-Even-toed hooves could be what palaeontologists call a ‘convergence’, a similarity that has no evolutionary significance.
+At present, Ruminantia mark the limit of what can safely be taken to represent the genome of the original kind.
+Support for the integrity of the next level – linking ruminants with Suina (pigs), hippopotamids and camelids – is weak (Gatesy et al. 2002, Chen et al. 2019), and the morphological and molecular data conflict.
+That the animals all have even-toed hooves could be what palaeontologists call a ‘convergence’, a similarity that has no evolutionary significance.
 The much more specific and complex feature of the multi-chambered stomach could also be a convergence, for, at the molecular level, camels (with three chambers) and ruminants (nearly all with four) are less similar to each other than either Ruminant phylogeny as summarised by Chen et al 2019.
 Click to view larger figuregroup is to hippos, which do not have multi-chambered stomachs.
-As always, judgements need to be made in the light of all relevant evidence, and there are no hard and fast rules: morphological discontinuities are not necessarily evidence of phylogenetic discontinuity (‘phylogeny’ means evolutionary family tree), and shared characters are not necessarily evidence of relationship.
-Intuition about what may or may not be related is also not a good guide.
+As always, judgements have to be made in the light of all the relevant evidence, and there are no hard and fast rules: morphological discontinuities are not necessarily evidence of phylogenetic discontinuity (a ‘phylogeny’ is an evolutionary family tree), and shared characters are not necessarily evidence of relationship.
+Intuition is also not a good guide.

-DNA programs are so complex that the emergence of new characters and structures can hardly be accounted for otherwise.
-It is also what the fossil record suggests.
-The appearance of the Bovidae in the Miocene was ‘geologically near-instantaneous’, for at that point the group was already species-diverse.
+If this is just an inference, it is precisely what the fossil record corroborates.
+The appearance of the Bovidae in the Miocene was ‘geologically near-instantaneous’, at a point when the group was already species-diverse.
 The lineages split rapidly, showing ‘a rapid radiation that is unparalleled in other mammals of large body size’ (Gatesy et al. 1992).
 Often the same novelty arose independently in different lineages.
 Morphological characters ‘evolved several times resulting in various parallelisms and convergences that obscure true relationships’ (Fernandez & Vrba 2005).
-The nature of the evolutionary process suggests orchestration from the outset.
+The evolutionary progression suggests orchestration from the outset.

 Prior to the Ruminantia, the trail grows cold.
-It is clear, nonetheless, that the further back we go, the further we leave sheep-, goat- or even deer-like animals behind.
+Nonetheless, it is clear that the further back we go, the further we leave sheep-, goat- or even deer-like animals behind.
 The identity of Abel’s animals cannot be determined by simply tracing the genealogy of modern species backwards through time, even though a pair of animals that descended from them must have been on the ark.
-If forms denoted by words such as ‘raven’ and ‘dove’, or in the case of plants ‘olive’ and ‘vineyard’, bear any correspondence to forms familiar to us in the living world, it must be because, evolutionarily, we have arrived at the same point.
+If forms denoted by words such as ‘raven’ and ‘dove’, or in the case of plants ‘olive’ and ‘vineyard’, bear any correspondence to forms familiar to us in the living world, it must be because evolutionarily we have arrived at the same point.
 This would be ‘convergence’ – independent evolution – on the largest scale of all.
-The antediluvian world was a created world; it came down from God out of heaven.
+The antediluvian world was a created one; it came down from God out of heaven.
 But it perished.
 In the Deluge the creation was abrogated.
-Although seeded from created forms, the postdiluvian world did not come into existence instantaneously.
-Noah and his family stepped onto a landscape of chaos, denuded of soil and vegetation.
-Most of the land was under water.
-Probably the only mountains were the rims of impact craters, the biggest of which were shortly to be flooded with granitic lava.
+Although seeded with survivors from the first world, the postdiluvian world did not come into existence instantaneously.
+Noah and his family stepped onto a landscape of chaos, denuded of soil and vegetation, and we may infer from the earliest Archaean rocks that most of the land was still under water.
+Probably the only mountains were the rims of impact craters, the biggest of which were soon to be flooded with lava.
 Earth had to begin anew.
-The regeneration of marine habitats and marine life, and of terrestrial habitats and terrestrial life, stage by pre-ordained stage, had to be a natural process.
+The regeneration of marine habitats and marine life, of terrestrial habitats and terrestrial life, stage by pre-ordained stage, had to be a natural process.
 Had we eyes to see, we would understand that the arrival of the world at its present, final state, hosting millions of species of plants and animals, teeming with life in every corner, was no less miraculous than the Creation itself.
 It’s as if God was showing that he was no less capable of producing sheep by a long pathway of evolutionary steps than he was of creating sheep in an instant.

 As for animal husbandry, the earliest archaeological evidence dates to the Neolithic, when subsistence strategies began to shift from hunting-and-gathering to herding and farming (Zeder 2012).
-The Neolithic is a chronological/cultural stage late in the history of the new world, long after man appeared in the fossil record.
+The Neolithic is a chronological/cultural phase late in the history of the new world, and comes long after man appeared in the fossil record.
 Before the Neolithic sheep, goats, pigs, donkeys and cattle were all wild.
 The story is much the same in the case of grapes.
 Noah was the first man to cultivate grapes and make wine in the new world, using seeds conserved in the ark.
 While the origin of the grape family (Vitaceae, consisting of 16 genera) are obscure, the earliest fossils are no older than Late Cretaceous.
 The earliest evidence of wine-making and wild-grape domestication dates to the late Quaternary, at the end of the Ice Age (Dong et al. 2023).
+This was tens of thousands of years after Noah.
 It seems likely that the art of wine-making had been forgotten and needed to be discovered anew.
+Bronze and iron working – first mastered by Tubal-cain in the old world – were also skills that had to be rediscovered.